 As Iran-US tensions soar, Indian Navy on standby for evacuations

-New Delhi, Jan 09: The Indian Navy is on standby for emergency evacuations in the wake of the escalating tensions between Iran and US.
+New Delhi, Jan 09: The Indian Navy is on standby for emergency evacuations in the wake of the escalating tensions between Iran and the US.

 The INS Trikand is currently deployed in the Gulf of Oman as part of the ongoing Operation Sankalp.